 VITAMIN C

-Vitamin C is absorbed through the mucous membranes of the mouth, stomach and upper part of the small intestine.
-Absorption decreases with increasing dosages so it is best to take several small doses throughout the day rather than a large dose all at once.
+Vitamin C is absorbed through the mucous membranes of the mouth, stomach, and upper portion of the small intestine.
+Absorption efficiency decreases as the dose increases, which is why smaller doses taken throughout the day are often better absorbed than a single large dose.

 AMERICAN JOURNAL OF CLINICAL NUTRITION, 1991;53: 2701-282s “Vitamin C and Cancer Prevention: The Epidemiological Evidence:, The protective effect of vitamin C for nonhormone dependent cancers is strong.
 33 out of 46 studies evaluating dietary vitamin C have shown significant protection.
 21 of 29 studies found fruit intake to be protective as well.